 - an act, omission, or course of conduct by a public official that is oppressive, improperly discriminatory, or grossly negligent, or that constitutes gross mismanagement.

-Fidelity Life wants to ensure that Fidelity Life People are able to voice allegations of Serious Concerns or Serious Wrongdoing about Fidelity Life or its activities openly and honestly under this policy, and to report all matters in good faith.
+The Group wants to ensure its People are able to voice allegations of Serious Concerns or Serious Wrongdoing about the Group or its activities openly and honestly under this policy, and to report all matters in good faith.

 - letter, email or telephone to the Chairperson of Fidelity Life’s Audit & Risk Committee;

-- letter, email or telephone to Fidelity Life’s Chief Executive Officer;
+- letter, email or telephone to Fidelity Life’s or Fidelity Insurance’s Chief Executive Officer;

-- letter, email or telephone to Fidelity Life’s Chief People Officer;
+- letter, email or telephone to Fidelity Life’s Head of People and Performance;

 - letter, email or telephone to Fidelity Life’s Chief Risk Officer; or

-- to EAP Works an independent reporting service via the whistleblower notification hotline on 0800 000 457 or the whistleblower notification website on https://eapworks.co.nz/whistleblower-hotline/
+- contacting Raise, an independent reporting service, via the whistleblower notification hotline on 0800 000 457 or the whistleblower notification website on https://www.raisementalhealth.co.nz/whistleblower.html

 It is important that the person the disclosure is reported to is independent of the issue.
-A Fidelity Life Person may seek the support of People and Culture in making a report.
+People may seek the support of People and Culture or Risk and Compliance in making a report.